rsaggio87/LeaveOutTwoWay/README.md

 # History of Updates

+ * Version 1.5 (14August2018) Improved computation of (Bii,Pii).
+In particular, we have introduced the following changes:

+                * Added CMG routine to speed computation of linear system involving the Laplacian matrix as design matrix.

+                * CMG package - available here: http://www.cs.cmu.edu/~jkoutis/cmg.html -
+                  has been already included in the repository.

+                * Read movers-stayers structure to fasten computation of (Bii,Pii).

+         * In terms of speed, for the test dataset used in `example.m

+                * With version 1.32 the code takes 260 seconds to compute (Bii,Pii).

+                * With version 1.5 the code takes 23 seconds to compute (Bii,Pii).

  * Version 1.32 (01JAug2018): Introduced example.m with better management of folders where results are saved. `leave_out_COMPLETE.m` now                               also exports a .csv file containing the main variables in the leave out connected set
  * Version 1.31 (31Jul2018): Added the option "DO_SE" in main.m.
  * Version 1.3 (25Jul2018): Dropped stayers with a single person-year observations (for whom Pii=1 when estimating model in levels).